 From within its sheltered walls on Towan Head, the Huer would call through a horn from the watchtower when he sighted a shoal of pilchards near the shore.
 The original site of the Huer's Hut or House, possibly dates back to the 14th century but the current oval shape structure is circa mid 19th century.
 It was once owned by the Lord of the Manor, Colonel Treffry, but later purchased by the local council who converted it into a public shelter.
 It is now a Grade II listed building and no longer used as a shelter.

-Located to the west of the town, it has a wealth of flowering plants and trees set in 26 acres of landscaped parkland, including a swimming pool, boating lake and even a zoo.
-The park and gardens offer a range of activities for all ages.
+Located to the west of the town, the gardens provide a wealth of flowering plants, trees and shrubs, set in 26 acres of landscaped parkland.
+This area of town has a particularly mild micro-climate, so the range of plants is often quite exotic.
+The park and gardens offer a range of activities for all ages, including a swimming pool, boating lake and even a zoo.

 Enjoy an exciting real wildlife experience and see over 130 different animal species, from big cats to zebra, antelope and penguins.
 Set in sub-tropical lakeside gardens.
 A modern award-winning zoo, where you can have fun and learn too.

 Opening times: all year (exc Xmas), daily, 10am to 5pm